Taxco Guerrero Mexico Travel Guide 2023: Things To Do, Where To Stay, + More!

 The silver jewelry out of silver started to be exported to the USA and that was the beginning of a new era for the old mining town.

-You will see from a distance tons of white building and red rooftops so close to each other it looked as if it was fake, like a cartoon picture.
+You will see from a distance tons of white buildings and red rooftops so close to each other it looked as if it was fake, like a cartoon picture.

-I was coming from Guadalajara so my best option was to get to Toluca and hope on another bus to Taxco.
+I was coming from Guadalajara so my best option was to get to Toluca and hop on another bus to Taxco.

 From Toluca to Taxco (80 pesos – 4 USD)

 Flecha Roja a bus every 40 minutes from 6.40 am to 8.20 pm on Bus line

 Taxco is normally a common destination for a 2 or 3 days trip from Mexico City both for locals and tourists alike.
 It’s only 2.30hrs beautiful bus ride and busses in Mexico, I have to tell you, are amazing, better than a first-class plane, very spacious and with your own entertainment screen.
 Not all of them but the majority of the bus line.
 They are normally named “oro” (meaning gold) or luxury.